Skip to main content

 This is the most important step, and the one that requires your input.

 Your old and new PMS use different identifiers for the same room types, rate plans, and other data.
 We need a mapping file that connects them.
-Your FLYR Customer Success team will provide the template file and work with you to complete it — but you must review and formally confirm the mapping before we proceed.
+Your FLYR Customer Success contact will provide the template and work with you to complete it — but you must review and formally confirm the mapping before we proceed.
 Errors here are the most common source of migration issues.

 Two things to keep in mind:

-Fields with no equivalent in the new PMS will be carried forward as-is, so nothing is lost.
+• Fields with no equivalent in the new PMS will be carried forward as-is, so nothing is lost.

-Don't change any column or sheet names in the template — it will break the file during processing.
+• Don't change any column or sheet names in the template — it will break the file during processing.

 What our team does next